The Honest Guide · Chapter 5

 The bottom line

-- Portability favors the psychologist and the LPCC.
-PSYPACT is live in 40+ states and the Counseling Compact is growing; the social-work compact is not live yet and the LMFT has none.
+• Portability favors the psychologist and the LPCC.
+PSYPACT is live in 40+ states and the Counseling Compact is growing; the social-work compact is not live yet and the LMFT has no compact, though LMFTs can still add states through licensure by endorsement.
 California has joined none of them.

 Going deeper?
 For two-way comparisons, see LMFT vs LCSW in California and MFT vs MSW.
 For the route as a whole, see the guide’s pillar overview, how licensure works, the Sentio MFT program overview, and how to compare California MFT programs.